Allow ample time to test, make modifications to layout, and email notifications before going live!!

 - Where do you want the user to be directed to?

 - Who should be notified via when the form is submitted?
 A simple email with a link to the SAM record will be provided to the email(s) listed.
-More complex notifications can be setup via Auto Actions.
+"If this, then that" notifications can be setup via Auto Actions.

 - What fields would you like to be automatically entered?